-To be eligible for GAgS you must meet the following criteria from WPATH Standards of Care (Version seven):
+To be eligible for GAgS you must meet the following criteria from WPATH Standards of Care (version seven):

-- Persistent, well-documented gender dysphoria - Undergone a physical and psychological assessment by qualified gender specialists - Demonstrate that you have been living as your chosen gender for at least one year prior to surgery - Capacity to make a fully informed decision and to consent for treatment

-- Age of consent in the given country.
-In Aotearoa New Zealand, you need to be aged 18 or over - If significant medical or mental health concerns are present, they must be well controlled
+- Persistent, well-documented gender dysphoria - Undergone a physical and psychological assessment by qualified gender specialists. - Demonstrate that you have been living as your chosen gender for at least one year prior to surgery. - Capacity to make a fully informed decision and to consent for treatment. - Age of consent in the given country.
+In Aotearoa New Zealand, you need to be aged 18 or over. - Been on gender affirming hormone treatment for over 12 months. - If significant medical or mental health concerns are present, they must be well controlled.